xotarios/N2-kanji-yuusha/README.md

 When playing on a smartphone, we recommend using the "Virtual Keyboard" to prevent interference from the system keyboard and predictive text.

 ## Normal Stages & Boss Battles
 There is no time limit during normal stages.
-A boss appears after you answer 20 questions correctly.
+However, a boss appears after you answer 20 questions correctly.
 Victory: If you answer the boss's 5 questions correctly within the time limit (45 seconds), you win (Stage Clear) and obtain one character of the entry password for the "Castle of Demise".
 (Note: Obtained passwords will not be saved within the game, so I recommend taking a screenshot to save them yourself.)
 Game Over: You lose if the time runs out before the Boss's HP reaches 0, or if your own HP drops to 0.